liu1328/MMHC-LSHKDE/README.md

 network: Draw the network structure.

-MMPC: Mainly identifies the network skeleton.
+MMPC-LSHKDE: Mainly identifies the network skeleton.

-MMHC: Orientation is based on the network skeleton.
+MMHC-LSHKDE: Orientation is based on the network skeleton.

 BNC: Bayesian network classifier constructed by MMHC-LSHKDE